Elizabethan House, Plymouth

 DHV Architects were the lead consultants for the regeneration of the late sixteenth century Elizabethan House Museum for Plymouth City Council.

 The Elizabethan House is a Grade II* listed quay-side merchant’s house in the Barbican area of Plymouth’s beautiful historic old town.
 The museum is the most complete and unaltered example of a jettied merchant’s house in Plymouth.

-We led a team of specialist consultants to repair and extend the building and enable an imaginative interpretation strategy.
-The project was delivered in collaboration with James Mackintosh Architects and was recently featured on the cover of SPAB magazine.
+DHVA led a team of specialist consultants to repair and extend the building and enable an imaginative interpretation strategy.
+The project was delivered in collaboration with James Mackintosh Architects and was recently featured on the cover of the SPAB magazine.

-The repair, extension and exhibition fit out project has been completed and the museum is now open to the public.
-The project has been featured in the autumn edition of the SPAB Magazine.
+The repair, extension and exhibition fit-out project has been completed and the museum is now open to the public.
+The project has recently won the 2022 RICS award for the best heritage project in the southwest.